leojamesstrong/leojamesstrong.github.io/_projects/1_project.md

 ---
 layout: page
-title: INFO Job Outcomes
+title: Buff Portal Usability and Effectiveness
-description: A survey of Information Science majors and minors
+description: A survey of CU Boulder students on an integral platform for student resources
 img: assets/img/12.jpg
 importance: 1
 category: work